M-uch/IAC_RISCV32I_Team_23/README.md

 # Repository Organisation

-The decision was made to work within a branch for each version of the CPU, with single cycle and pipelining being seperate branches.
+The decision was made to work within a branch for each version of the CPU, with single cycle and pipelining being seperate branches. <br/>
+This benefited us by:
-- Reduced management due to branch merging and maintenance
+- reducing management due to branch merging and maintenance
-- ensures that all team members are working with the newest version of the project
+- ensuring that all team members are working with the newest version of the project
 - ease of access to all resources and work

-Individual work on components and tests on versions each CPU were created in separate folders to make them distinguishable, and components could be copied and tested with others in their own folders when needed.
+Individual work on components and tests with each version of the CPU were created in separate folders.
+By doing this, components could easily be copied and tested by others in their own folders when needed.

-to avoid overlap and accidental removal of work when committing, members would individually work on folders and notify others if jointly working in one, a git pull would be run before starting a work session, with all changes being committed upon finishing.
+to avoid overlap and accidental removal of work when committing, members would individually work on folders and notify others if jointly working in one.
+A git pull would be run before starting a work session, with all changes being committed upon finishing.

 # Overview of CPU Models